 Student Pass and Visas

-To be enrolled as a Monash Malaysia student, you would need to enter Malaysia with a Visa Approval Letter (VAL) and not a tourist visa.
-This is very important because if you come in on a tourist visa, you will need to leave and re-enter Malaysia with a VAL before you will be accepted as a Monash Malaysia student.
+To be enrolled as a Monash Malaysia student, you would need to enter Malaysia with a Visa Approval Letter and not a tourist visa.
+This is very important because if you come in on a tourist visa, you will need to leave and re-enter Malaysia with a Visa Approval Letter before you will be enrolled as a Monash Malaysia student.

 Yellow Fever Vaccination